2BDM/programming_for_iot_applications_project/device_connector/README.md

 It is possible to perform two operations on the actuators: turn on and turn off (i.e., start and stop).
 This means that **the complexity needs to be managed outside**, by whoever sends the message to the actuator.

 Actuators receive the commands via MQTT at the specified topic.
-The message need to contain as payload either the string `"start"` or `"stop"`.
+The message need to contain as payload a json-formatted string, with the following format:

+    {"cmd": "start/stop", "t": timestamp}

+in which the command can be either `"start"` or `"stop"`.

 Then, depending on the received command, the `notify()` callback, used by `MyMQTT` will choose the associated actuator and call the corresponding method on it.

 ---